uikit/uikit-site/docs/pages/filter.md

 ## Masonry Grid

 A filter is often applied to a [Masonry](grid.md#masonry) grid.
-The filter transition works perfectly with any kind of layout.
-No matter how the items are positioned.
+The filter transition works perfectly with any kind of layout no matter how the items are positioned.
 It even works with the [Parallax](grid.md#parallax) option from the grid.

-Here is a comprehensive example with a masonry grid.
+Here is a comprehensive example with a masonry grid:

 ```example
 <div uk-filter="target: .js-filter">